Skip to Main Content

 What is the process for publishing research?

-Researchers, like your DLA mentors, conduct original research and then publish articles about their research in scholarly journals.
+Researchers, like your research mentors, conduct original research and then publish articles about their research in scholarly journals.
 Articles published in scholarly journals usually go through a peer review process.
 Researchers may also present their research at a professional conference and in this case they also write a paper that is peer reviewed and published in the proceedings of the conference.

 Lets explore how the peer review process works using the video "Peer Review in 3 Minutes" by the the North Carolina State University Library.